-It is a specialized form of Association where all object have their own lifecycle but there is ownership.
+It is a specialized form of Association where all object has its own lifecycle but there is ownership.
 This represents “whole-part or a-part-of” relationship.
 This is represented by a hollow diamond followed by a line.

-Let’s take an example of relationship between Department and Teacher.
-A Teacher may belongs to multiple departments.
+Let’s take an example of a relationship between the Department and Teacher.
+A Teacher may belong to multiple departments.
 Hence Teacher is a part of multiple departments.
 But if we delete a Department, Teacher Object will not destroy.

 It is a specialized form of Aggregation.
 It is a strong type of Aggregation.
-In this relationship child objects does not have their lifecycle without Parent object.
+In this relationship, child objects do not have their lifecycle without the Parent object.
 If a parent object is deleted, all its child objects will also be deleted.
 This represents “death” relationship.
 This is represented by a solid diamond followed by a line.

-Let’s take an example of relationship between House and rooms.
-House can contain multiple rooms there is no independent life of room and any room cannot belongs to two different house if we delete the house room will automatically delete.
+Let’s take an example of a relationship between House and rooms.
+House can contain multiple rooms there is no independent life of room and any room cannot belongs to two different houses if we delete the house room will automatically delete.

 It represents a relationship between two or more objects where an object is dependent on another object(s) for its specification or implementation.
 This is represented by a dashed arrow.